Video game exploit: Common types

-Performing repeated, usually considered cheap, attack moves in such a way that doesn't allow the enemy to respond or fight back.
+Performing repeated, usually considered cheap, attack moves in such a way that does not allow the enemy to respond or fight back.
 An example would be Street Fighter II in which one can perform repeated moves that keep the enemy being attacked and against the side of the screen, with no way for them to perform a counterattack.

 Each game has the potential for exploits unique to that game's rules.
 For example, in World of Warcraft, wall-walking allowed a player to climb steep mountains that are supposed to be impassable to get into unfinished areas or make one's character not attackable by mobs or other players.
 EverQuest had an exploit in player versus player analogous to weight cutting in sports whereby a player would intentionally lose levels by dying in order to compete against lower-level players while wielding higher-level items and skills.
 In the game City of Heroes players used teleport powers to place others inside the PvP zones' watchtowers which, because they were originally designed as props for atmosphere, had no means of egress other than teleportation.